WoolyBeastSoftwareLLC/WBSlidingViewController/README.md

 	svc.backViewController = bvc;
 	svc.delegage = bvc;

-3. Set the back view's frame width to control the amount that the front view slides to reveal in the desire direction.
+Step 3.
+Set the back view's frame width to control the amount that the front view slides to reveal in the desire direction.
 When the front view slides open, the sliding edge will line up with the opposite edge of the back view.
 Depending on the direction chosen, the back view will be properly edge aligned to make the desired sliding effect work correctly.
 Optionally, prior to sliding open the front view, the delegate will receive the message:

 	-slidingViewController:willSlideOpenInDirection:

 at which time the delegate my swap in a different view controller to be displayed (the frame, again, must be adjusted for the desired width, or the front will probably not open in the way you expect.
 Also note, for obvious reason, that if your back view controller is also the delegate, make sure not to allow it to get deinstantiated if it is removed as the back view controller...but you already knew this, right?

-4. Now, when you desire to "slide open" the front view controller, it is a simple matter of doing either [svc slideOpenInDirection:WBSlidingViewDirectionLeft animated:YES completion:^(BOOL finished) {
+Step 4.
+Now, when you desire to "slide open" the front view controller, it is a simple matter of doing either

+	[svc slideOpenInDirection:WBSlidingViewDirectionLeft animated:YES completion:^(BOOL finished) {
-	... do something after it opens to the left ...
+		//... do something after it opens to the left ...
 	}];

 or

 	[svc slideOpenInDirection:WBSlidingViewDirectionRight animated:YES completion:^(BOOL finished) {
-	... do something after it opens to the right ...
+		//... do something after it opens to the right ...
 	}];

-5. To close the view, simply call:
+Step 5.
+To close the view, simply call:

 	[svc slideCloseAnimated:YES completion:^(BOOL finished) {
-	... do something after it has closed ...
+		//... do something after it has closed ...
 	}];

-6. To check the current open state, query with -isOpen or isOpenDirection:.
+Step 6.
+To check the current open state, query with

+	[svc isOpen];

+or

+	[svc isOpenDirection];

-7. To check the current open direction -openDirection (wich returns WBSlidingViewDirectionUnknown if closed).
+Step 7.
+To check the current open direction -openDirection (wich returns WBSlidingViewDirectionUnknown if closed).